malbarbo/na-programacao/04-linguagens/notas-de-aula.md

 # Atividades

 @.
-Tente relacionar as construções do fluxograma do algoritmo que calcula a raiz quadrada com construções do código em C++.
+Tente relacionar as construções do fluxograma do algoritmo que calcula a raiz quadrada com as construções do código em C++.

 @.
-Tente relacionar as construções do pseudo código que calcula o MDC com construções do código em Python.
+Tente relacionar as construções do pseudo código que calcula o MDC com as construções do código em Python.